Previous Posts

 • So just what is SVC – and what does Storage Virtualization REALLY do?

-ORIGINALLY POSTED 27th June 2009 48,074 views on developerworks TOP 10 POST With the move to the new blog software, there is probably a bunch of you that found yourself here, not knowing what this post was going to contain – as well as my regulars that either reap the benefits of SVC every day, [Read More]
+ORIGINALLY POSTED 27th June 2009 48,074 views on developerworks TOP 10 POST With the move to the new blog software, there is probably a bunch of you that found yourself here, not knowing what this post was going to contain – as well as my regulars that either reap the benefits of SVC every day, or know the patter, but may not know all the benefits.
+I liken SVC to a mobile phone.
+10 years ago plus, a few of us had mobiles, some stayed away, but once you got one… how did you manage without.
+Thats how I’ve heard… [Read More]

 So just what is SVC – and what does Storage Virtualization REALLY do?